Ilham Armaiyn: PSM Makassar

 On 4 June 2021, Ilham signed for Indonesian Liga 1 club, PSM Makassar.
 He made his league debut on 5 September by starting in a 1–1 draw against Arema at the Pakansari Stadium, and he also scored his first goal for PSM in the 21st minute. a week later, Ilham scored the opening goal in a 1–1 draw against Madura United.
 On 23 September, Ilham scored the winning goal in a 2–3 win over Persik Kediri.
-On 22 October, Ilham give assists a opening goal by Yakob Sayuri in PSM's 2–1 lose over Borneo at Manahan Stadium.
+On 22 October, Ilham give assists an opening goal by Yakob Sayuri in PSM's 2–1 lose over Borneo at Manahan Stadium.

-On 28 January 2022, Ilham give another assists a opening goal by Yakob Sayuri in PSM's 2–1 win over PS Barito Putera at Kompyang Sujana Stadium.
+On 28 January 2022, Ilham give another assists an opening goal by Yakob Sayuri in PSM's 2–1 win over PS Barito Putera at Kompyang Sujana Stadium.
 Ilham had his best performance in the 2021–22 season where he scored 3 goals and 28 league appearances.